isomerpages/moe-jurongwestsec/_about-us/JWSS Student Leadership/JWSS Class Committee.md

 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Challenge the Process</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Enabling Others to Act</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Inspire a Shared Vision</p>
-<p>Selected leaders, such as the Vice-Chairperson and the Welfare Head, will
-have the opportunity to serve as <strong>Peer Support Leaders</strong>, and be trained in identifying DISTRESS in their peers and offer socio-emotional support through the CHEER model.</p>
-<p>Selected students will also be identified as <strong>Community Youth Leaders</strong> to
-be trained in service-learning to lead the class in Values-in-Action community projects.</p>
-<p></p>
 <p></p>
 <h1>Leadership Platforms</h1>
 <p>Class Committee are involved in the preparation of class and school projects.